TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 - Pi boot noise content varies between boots depending on system state, connected peripherals, and OS updates.
 Mitigation: test across 3 separate cold boots on different occasions to capture variation.
 - The single-byte UART test (Test B, step 5) depends on timing — the Arduino code waits indefinitely for `Serial.available() >= 2`, so a lone byte will simply sit in the buffer until the next byte arrives.
 The subsequent valid command's first byte will pair with the orphaned byte, potentially causing a misparse.
 Mitigation: document this behavior, as it represents a real edge case in the current firmware.
 If it causes issues, note it as a known limitation that could be addressed with a receive timeout.
 - Observer bias in detecting small carriage movements during Test C. Mitigation: place a small mark or piece of tape at the carriage position before boot and check for displacement after boot completes.

 ---

-## Experiment ?: UART Communication Reliability Test

-**Purpose:** Verify that the binary UART protocol at 115200 bps provides reliable, error-free command transfer between the Pi and Arduino (as specified in the detailed design).
-Communication errors during gameplay would cause wrong moves or system hangs.

-**Procedure:**
-1. Connect the Pi to the Arduino via the UART debug cable with logic level converter.
-2. Write a Python test script on the Pi that sends a predefined sequence of 100 valid binary move commands, each followed by waiting for the 1-byte ACK/NACK response before sending the next command.
-3. The test sequence should include: all 8 columns as source and destination, rows 1–12, diagonal moves, knight moves, straight moves, discard moves, and the home signal (src==dst).
-4. On the Arduino side, add temporary debug logging that prints each received source and destination (col, row) to a secondary output (SoftwareSerial on spare pins, or logged to an array and dumped after the test).
-5. Compare the Pi's sent commands against the Arduino's received/parsed commands.
-Record any mismatches.
-6. Also record ACK/NACK responses on the Pi side and verify each matches the expected outcome (ACK for valid moves, NACK for intentionally invalid test commands).
-7. Include 10 intentionally invalid commands interspersed in the sequence to verify NACK handling.

-**Data Collection:** Spreadsheet with columns: command number, sent bytes (hex), expected col/row parsed values, actual parsed values (from Arduino log), ACK/NACK expected, ACK/NACK received, match (Y/N).
-Calculate total error rate (mismatches / total commands × 100%).
-Report separately for valid and invalid commands.

-**Trials:** N = 3 sessions × 110 commands = 330 total commands.
-Three sessions at different times help identify intermittent errors caused by electrical noise or timing variations.

-**Potential Biases:** Baud rate mismatch between Pi and Arduino causes systematic errors — mitigate by verifying both are set to 115200 bps before testing.
-Logic level converter quality may introduce bit errors at high speeds — mitigate by inspecting UART signals on an oscilloscope if errors are detected.
-Ground loop between Pi and Arduino power supplies can inject noise — mitigate by ensuring a common ground reference between all connected systems.

----